Tirthankar4/Tirthankar4/readme.md

 - 👀 I’m interested in computational astrophysics and nuclear physics and scientific machine learning
 - 🌱 I’m currently learning deep learning, PINNs and libraries in python for scientific research (lightkurve, astropy, astroml etc) and other tools like ROOT
-- 💞️ I’m looking to collaborate on scientific research using python and machine learning
+- 💞️ I’m looking to collaborate on scientific research using python and machine learning Have a nice day
-- 📫 How to reach me: I am a active mail user so drop a mail at tirtha0510@gmail.com.
-     Have a nice day

 <!---